crajjjj/ConditionalExpressionsExtended/README.md

 This is a remastered extension of the Conditional Expressions - Subtle Face Animations mod (v 1.2.0)

 ## What was changed?
+- Followers support (Up to 10 followers)
 - SL compatibility is built-in via sl factions (osmelmc patch).
+- Compatibility with DD and Toys wearables.
 - Dhlp suspend/resume events are respected.
 Mod is paused till respective scenarios are finished.
 No more face twitching. (e.g. compatible with Naked Defeat)

 - Added abuse (pain) expressions based on apropos2 w&t or ZAP slave faction condition.
 Expression is different depending on abuse stage.
 There's a chance also for a sobbing sound. (can be disabled in mcm)
 - Added sad expressions based on dirtiness level (Dirt&Blood || Keep it clean || Bathing in Skyrim are supported)
 - Added aroused expressions based on arousal level (SexLab Aroused)